8n8/bigwebthing/README.md

     <= 15982 bytes
         encrypted message

-# HTTP API between client backend and frontend
+# API between client backend and frontend

-/app/
-    serves the app

-/cache/save/<filename>
-    The request body is the file.

-/cache/get/<filename>
-    The response body is the file.
+The backend provides URLs for images, movies, and other files as needed, and sends a new UI description whenever it changes.

+The frontend sends UI events like clicks to the backend.

 # App format